Diabetes in Dogs and Cats: Signs, Symptoms, Diagnosis, and Treatment

 Diabetes is common in cats and dogs, especially as they age.
 While the condition can be managed, early detection and treatment are essential to prevent complications and improve your pet’s quality of life.
 Knowing about the common signs of diabetes in pets can help you know when your furry friend needs veterinary care.

-What is diabetes in pets?
+What is Diabetes in Dogs and Cats?

 Diabetes mellitus occurs when a pet’s body doesn’t produce enough insulin (i.e., Type 1 diabetes) or doesn’t properly respond to insulin (i.e., Type 2 diabetes).
 Insulin is the hormone responsible for regulating blood sugar levels, and pets with diabetes cannot properly regulate their blood glucose.
 Persistently high blood sugar can damage organs, nerves, and tissues, making early diagnosis and management critical for long-term health.